Originally published on 21 JAN 2021; revised on 7 OCT 2021.

 (In other words, the packaged binaries (executables/installers) may not be assembled by the developer(s) themselves.
 This leaves some room for error.)

-After you've read the warning and accepted the risk, choose the appropriate operating system you're on.
+After you've read the warning and accepted the risk, choose the appropriate operating system for your system.

 And don't guess.
 Downloading the wrong file won't do you any good.